-At the eleven Kidcot stations – one located in each of the World Showcase pavilions – kids can color a cardboard Duffy the Disney Bear “puppet”.
-Representatives from each country will also stamp their Duffy (or a passport, available at some of the World Showcase shops for purchase), and draw or write something special on the back.
+Previously at each of the eleven Kidcot stations – one located in each of the World Showcase pavilions – kids could color a cardboard Duffy the Disney Bear or Perry the Platypus “puppet”.
+Representatives from each country would also stamp their puppet (or a passport, available at some of the World Showcase shops for purchase), and draw or write something special on the back.

-What we love about the Kidcot Fun Stations
+What we love about Epcot’s Kidcot Fun Stations

-It’s not true 100% of the time, but when you find yourself exploring World Showcase on a crowded day (and let’s be honest, when is World Showcase not crowded anymore?), there’s a good chance that the Kidcot stations will have far fewer people hanging around than, say, the craft beer booth.
+It’s not true 100% of the time, but when you find yourself exploring World Showcase on a crowded day (and let’s be honest, with all of the festivals and things to draw people to it, when is World Showcase not crowded anymore?), there’s a good chance that the Kidcot stations will have far fewer people hanging around than, say, the craft beer booth.

-I don’t know if it’s because they’re somewhat tucked away, or if people don’t want to “waste” time on their vacation coloring, but the Kidcot tables and surrounding areas are often quieter than the main thoroughfares.
+I don’t know if it’s because they’re somewhat tucked away, or if people don’t want to “waste” time on their vacation coloring and learning, or what… but the Kidcot tables and surrounding areas are often much quieter than the main thoroughfares.
 If there is a small crowd when you arrive, don’t worry – people usually don’t stick around any one of the tables for very long.